 We used the Infoworks RS modelling package to undertake a detailed hydrologic and hydraulic analysis of the catchment.

-Flood defence measures incorporated into the design included:
+Flood defence measures included:

 - 1.6km of flood relief culvert along Old Connaught Road